RaoulWolf/Pratical_task/README.md

 # Pratical task

 You will find scripts and Markdown files here.
-The project is organized with the following hierachy:
+The project is locally organized with the following hierachy:

 **Working directory**
 * *Data* includes the raw data for the assignment.
 For certain projects it makes sense to include two seperate directories, i.e., *Data_raw* and *Data_clean*.
 This is usually not part of the Git version control.